Find schools that offer these popular programs

 Home care aides do not necessarily have formal college educations, and they receive their necessary training from their employers.
 Successful home care aides are compassionate and patient with their clients.
 Home care assistance requires adequate physical fitness because aides are typically on their feet for most of their shifts.
 Working in the homes of others, home aides are trustworthy, tidy and courteous.
 The National Association for Home Care and Hospice notes that home care providers across the nation drive billions of miles each year, emphasizing the need for care aides to have driver's licenses and clean driving records.

 The trend for patients who might otherwise remain in hospitals and nursing homes to return home for care will cause an expected 47% growth in home care aide positions from 2016-2026, according to the U.S. Bureau of Labor Statistics (BLS).
 An increase in the elderly population will also fuel this spike in demand.

 Though positions are projected to be plentiful, the wages for home care aides are generally low.
 In 2017, the median annual wage for home health aides, including home care aides, was $23,210, according to the BLS.
 Home care aides received the highest average incomes in North Dakota and Alaska, with an annual wage of $33,940 and $32,350, respectively, for the states in 2017 as per BLS figures.

 Alternate Career Options

 Similar career options in this field include:

 A health-related position requiring just a high school diploma, medical assistants complete both clinical and administrative tasks in the offices of physicians and other health providers.
-In 2015, these assistants earned a median annual salary of $30,590, and a faster than average job growth of 23% was predicted by the BLS, from 2014-2024.
+In 2017, these assistants earned a median annual salary of $32,480, and a much faster than average job growth of 29% was predicted by the BLS, from 2016-2026.

 Licensed Practical or Licensed Vocational Nurse (LPN or LVN)